michelcrypt4d4mus/clown_sort/README.md

 # Contributing
 Feel free to file issues or open pull requests.

+This package is managed with [Python Poetry](http://python-poetry.org/).
+To get going:
+1. Install Poetry.
+1. `git clone` this repo.
+1. `cd clown_sort`
+1. `poetry install`
+1. Optional components can be install with `poetry install -E pdf -E gui`

 Only requirement is that tests should pass before you open it, which you can check with

 ```
 pytest